 The commercial appraiser performs an average unit comparison in addition to a traditional ratio study.
 These studies are performed on commercially classed properties by property use type (such as apartment, office, retain and warehouse usage or special use).
 The objective to this evaluation is to determine appraisal performance of sold and unsold properties.
 Appraisers average unit prices of sales and average unit appraised values of the same parcels and the comparison of average value changes of sold and unsold properties.
 These studies are conducted on substrata such as building class and on properties located within various economic areas.
 In this way, overall appraisal performance is evaluated geographically, by specific property type to discern whether sold parcels have been selectively appraised.
-When sold parcels and unsold parcels are performed prior to annual noticing.
+When sold parcels and unsold parcels are appraised equally, the average unit values are similar.
+These horizontal equity studies are performed prior to annual noticing.